 Nanotechnology

-InfoNano is the Swiss federal government’s central information hub for nanotechnology.
+Welcome to the InfoNano website, the Swiss federal government's central information hub for nanotechnology.
 It provides information on the opportunities and risks associated with nanomaterials, where nanomaterials are used and the completed action plan for synthetic nanomaterials (2008-19).
 Key topics include guidelines on safe use, promotion of public dialogue, key research and regulatory updates.

 Nanomaterials are important building blocks of nanotechnology.
 They have potential for a variety of application areas in everyday life.
 Since the composition, size, shape and surface of these building blocks can be designed with virtually no limitation, they open an area of innovation in medicine, engineering and other high tech industrial branches.
 Incorporating nanomaterials into plastics can reduce both material and energy consumption of the respective applications.